YanielCarreno/dhrta/README.md

 If you are using this work for your research, please cite:
 ```
-@InProceedings{carreno2020task,
+@InProceedings{carreno2020a,
-  Title  = {Task Allocation Strategy for Heterogeneous Robot Teams in Offshore Missions},
+  Title  = {A Decentralised Strategy for Heterogeneous AUV Missions via Goal Distribution and Temporal Planning},
   Author = {Carreno, Yaniel and Pairet, {\`E}ric and Petillot, Yvan and Petrick, Ronald PA},
-  Booktitle = {Proceedings of the 2020 International Conference on Autonomous Agents and Multiagent Systems},
+  Booktitle = {Thirteenth International Conference on Automated Planning and Scheduling},
   Year = {2020}
+}
 }
 }
 ```